-- Glee has a girl at McKinley called "Aphasia", a speech disorder caused by brain injury.
+- Glee has a girl from a rival show choir called "Aphasia", a speech disorder caused by brain injury.

 - In Finnish mythology (as recorded in The Kalevala), the goddess Loviatar, a blind and evil daughter of the death-god Tuoni, had nine sons fathered by either the wind or the sea-monster Iku-Turso.
 She named them Colic, Pleurisy, Fever, Ulcer, Plague, Consumption, Gout, Sterility, and Cancer.